lhcb/glossary/glossary/D.md

 ## DecFile: decay file {#DecFile}

-A file that defines the properties of a specific decay, from which the options file for Gauss is generated.
-Filename extension: ```.dec```.
-The decay file for a specific process is named with a "nickname".
+A file that defines the properties of a specific decay or a set of decay chains of one or several particles.
+Such ```.dec``` option files are used by «Gauss» to determine what exactly gets generated.
+In LHCb the decay file for a specific process is named with a "nickname".
 For example, ```Bd_KpiKpi=TightCut.dec```.
-The options file for Gauss, generated from the decay file, has a naming convention: ```<EventType>.py``` (see. «EventType»).
+The options file for «Gauss», generated from the decay file, has a naming convention: ```<EventType>.py``` (see. «EventType»).
-For the Standard Model particles the properties are taken from the ```DECAY.DEC`` file, that follows pdg values.
+For Standard Model particles the properties are taken from the "master file" ```DECAY.DEC``, which contains the full set of decay chains know to and used within LHCb by EvtGen.
 The list of all decay files available can be found [here](http://lhcbdoc.web.cern.ch/lhcbdoc/decfiles/).

 ## DIRA: Direction angle {#DIRA}